 I made the mistake of using a heat pad sans thermostat once, and it not only warped the plastic tub, but also changed the color of the wood beneath.
 The snake was, luckily, safe, but I had unwittingly kept a major fire hazard in my reptile room during those months.

 For some unfathomable reason, heat rocks are still on the market, recommended by pet stores as a “safe” source of heat for your snake.
 Though safety improvements have been made in recent years, they are still dangerous.
 Furthermore, they’re not a good choice for heating your enclosure, as it only warms the rock, not the surrounding air.

 A large water bowl in the enclosure and the right substrate should be able to keep it between 55-65%.
+Occasional fluctuation down to 40% or up to 90% is okay, but should be the exception, never the rule.
+Too much humidity can be just as bad as too little.
 Keep tabs on both temperature and humidity with a digital thermometer/hygrometer.

 - PRO TIP: Maintain consistent humidity by mixing water into the substrate whenever it gets too dry.
 If you find that you have to do this more than 1x/week, you may need to either reduce ventilation or augment via misting, which simulates rainfall.
 Mist with distilled water to prevent hard water spots.